By Rachel Lankester, Mutton Club editor

-What if you’re just not feeling sexy any more?
+What if you’re just not feeling sexy anymore?
 It’s a truism that in a great relationship, sex isn’t so important, but in a bad one, it usually is!
 And what if you don’t have a partner to keep the wheels on the road?
 Then what?

 Sex and the menopause may call for extra creativity.
 Here are some ideas to help keep you and your sex life sexy.

 A little known fact is that as oestrogen and testosterone both decline, testosterone hangs around in the body more.
 So years after menopause, women can have as much testosterone in their system as they did in their twenties!
 This means your interest in sex doesn’t necessarily decline even if the body doesn’t respond quite as it used to.

 Use it or lose it

-Not only can they make orgasms a forgone conclusion (hooray!), but they are also useful during a dry spell to maintain sexual function and blood supply to the necessary area.
-And of course have fun!
-Vibrators can also be great for lighting that first spark of desire if it’s taking a while to get aroused with a partner, which can be rather soul destroying for both of you.
+Not only can vibrators make orgasms a forgone conclusion (hooray!), but they are also useful during a dry spell to maintain sexual function and blood supply to the necessary area.
+And of course, have fun!
+Vibrators can also be great for lighting that first spark of desire if it’s taking a while to get aroused with a partner, which may be a bit soul-destroying for both of you.